 Mallee Hydrogen Technology Cluster

-The Centre is a leading partner in the University of Melbourne’s Victoria Drought Resilience Adoption and Innovation Hub.
+The Mallee Regional Innovation Centre (MRIC) is a leading partner in the University of Melbourne’s Victoria Drought Resilience Adoption and Innovation Hub.

 Adding value to the region through collaborative projects that will make an impact.

 Through the Mallee Regional Innovation Centre, business and industry have the opportunity to work with our University partners, the University of Melbourne and La Trobe University, and local technical and training education provider partner SuniTAFE, to identify, formulate and advance research and development projects.